arllbrt/Sprint-Challenge--User-Interface/README.md

 5. Explain why git is valuable to a team of developers.

-    Git allows many different developers from all over the world to contribute code in an asynchronous way.
+    Git allows developers from all over the world to contribute code in an asynchronous way.
+It also allows us to keep track of any changes which is very useful in the developer world.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.